Physics: Ph.D., M.S.

 The Department of Physics and Astronomy (DPA) offers a graduate program leading to the Ph.D. or M.S. degree in physics.
 Nearly all Ph.D. students starting in the program receive funding support as graduate teaching assistants (TAs).
 More senior Ph.D. students are usually supported from research grants as graduate research assistants (RAs).
 TA or RA support is not usually available for Masters students.

 Requirements for the M.S. degree

 The M.S. with thesis degree requires 24 credits hours of graded PHYS courses, including at most three credits of research (PHYS 868).
-Graded courses are those receiving a letter grade (A through F).
 Among 24 required credits, at least six credits must be at the PHYS 800 level.
 In addition, six credits of thesis work (PHYS 869) are required.
 The purpose of the M.S. thesis is to demonstrate that the student can conduct research under supervision and communicate the results clearly in English.
 The thesis is defended in an oral examination administered by a committee of three members of the department.

 The M.S. without thesis degree requires 30 credit hours of graded PHYS courses, including at most three credits of research (PHYS 868).
-Graded courses are those receiving a letter grade (A through F).
 Among 30 required credits, at least six credits must be at the PHYS 800 level.
-In addition, the degree candidate will survey the literature on a current topic in physics or astronomy, write a report on this topic and make a public presentation to the department, represented by three members of its faculty (appointed by the director of the graduate program with approval of the chair of the department).
+In addition, the degree candidate will survey the literature on a current topic in physics or astronomy, write a report on this topic and make a public presentation to the department, represented by three members of its faculty.

 Requirements for the Ph.D. degree